Getting Started with OPEA¶

 Mimic human behavior by iteratively searching, selecting, and synthesizing information across large bodies of content.
 SearchQnA

-Provide text descriptions from pictures, enabling your users to inquire directly about products, services, sites, etc. VisualQnA
+Provide text descriptions from pictures, enable users to inquire directly about products, services, sites, etc. VisualQnA

 Reduce language barriers through customizable text translation systems.
 Translation